liuzyon/acse-4-gormanium-rush-wolframite/README.md

 ## Usage

-This section will introduce how to use Gormanium-Rush and give some simple examples.
+This section will introduce on how to use Gormanium-Rush and give a few simple examples.

 ### Simulator